CharlieGitDB/database-studio/README.md

-# Database Client GUI
+# Database Studio by Reswob

-A VS Code extension that provides a GUI for managing Redis, MySQL, PostgreSQL, and MongoDB databases with easy view, edit, and delete operations.
+A professional VS Code extension that provides a comprehensive database management studio for Redis, MySQL, PostgreSQL, and MongoDB with visual query builder and intuitive data management.

 ## Features